cdvalenti/temple_analytics/README.md

 ------

-This repository contains the code and data files used to complete the 2nd Annual Temple Analytics Challenge outlined (http://ibit.temple.edu/analytics/).
+**ABOUT:** This repository contains the code and data files used to complete the 2nd Annual Temple Analytics Challenge outlined (http://ibit.temple.edu/analytics/).

 Our group has specifically decided to take on the Merck Challenge: Understanding a Corporate Move's Impact (http://ibit.temple.edu/analytics/impact-of-a-corporate-move/).